 Treatment of Hypochondria / Health Anxiety

 Additionally, a variant of ERP has been developed that has also been found to be extremely effective for the treatment of Hypochondria / Health Anxiety.
-This method, sometimes called "imaginal exposure," involves using short stories based on the client's health obsessions.
-These stories are audiotaped and then used as ERP tools, allowing the client to experience exposure to feared situations that cannot be experienced through traditional ERP (e.g., getting cancer or AIDS).
-When combined with standard ERP for the above-noted compulsions, and other CBT techniques such as Cognitive Restructuring, this type of imaginal exposure can greatly reduce the frequency and magnitude of intrusive health-related obsessions, as well as the individual's sensitivity to the thoughts and mental images experienced in Hypochondria / Health Anxiety.
+This method, called imaginal exposure, involves writing short stories based on the client’s health obsessions.
+These stories are then used as ERP tools, allowing the client to experience exposure to feared situations that cannot be experienced through traditional ERP (e.g., getting cancer or AIDS).
+When combined with standard ERP for the above-noted compulsions, and other CBT techniques such as Cognitive Restructuring, imaginal exposure can greatly reduce the frequency and magnitude of intrusive health-related obsessions, as well as the individual’s sensitivity to the thoughts and mental images experienced in Hypochondria / Health Anxiety.

 Using these tools, clients learn to challenge their hypochondriacal fears, as well as the compulsive and avoidant behaviors they use to cope with their health-related anxiety.
 If you would like to learn more about Cognitive Behavioral Therapy for the treatment of OCD, Hypochondria / Health Anxiety, and related anxiety-based conditions, click here.